The 20 Best Acromesomelic Dysplasia Doctors in Japan

 Ube, JP

-Yutaka Shimomura practices in Ube, Japan.
+Yutaka Shimomura practices practicing medicine in Ube, Japan.
 Mr. Shimomura is rated as an Advanced expert by MediFind in the treatment of Acromesomelic Dysplasia.
-His top areas of expertise are Monilethrix, Autosomal Recessive Hypotrichosis, Trichorhinophalangeal Syndrome Type 2, Woolly Hair Syndrome, and Pancreaticoduodenectomy.
+He is also highly rated in 37 other conditions, according to our data.
+His clinical expertise encompasses Autosomal Recessive Hypotrichosis, Woolly Hair Syndrome, Trichorhinophalangeal Syndrome Type 2, Monilethrix, and Pancreaticoduodenectomy.

 Learn about our expert tiers